gamesbook/pyprototypr/docs/core_shapes.rst

       The Compass shape has the following properties:

-      - centred at x-position 3cm and at y-position 1cm
+      - centred at x-position `3` cm and at y-position `1` cm
-      - *perimeter* - defines the shape of 'hexagon' that is used to defined where the radial lines of the compass extend; in this case its in a hexagon with a default diameter of 1cm, so lines extend in 6 directions i.e. no North or South
+      - *perimeter* - defines the shape of 'hexagon' that is used to defined where the radial lines of the compass extend; in this case its in a hexagon with a default diameter of `1` cm, so lines extend in 6 directions i.e. no North or South
       - *radii_stroke_width* - set to `2` points; a much thicker line
 ===== ======